lastingParadox/ff-site/archive-to-markdown/md/ff2/12-party-planet.md

 **RPretribution** _(18-Aug-18 03:12 PM)_

 > I must say, being on other planets is weird.
-> Even though I’ve been with you guys for a while...
+> Even though I've been with you guys for a while...

 **Jelsafan0** _(18-Aug-18 03:13 PM)_

 > I guess.
-It’s fun, though!
+It's fun, though!

 **Bagelwrecker** _(18-Aug-18 03:13 PM)_